What is the PERCENTILE Function?

 - The supplied array is empty.

 - #VALUE! error – Occurs if the supplied value of k is non-numeric.

 - If k is not a multiple of 1/(n – 1), PERCENTILE interpolates to determine the value at the k-th percentile.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to this useful Excel function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis and Excel modeling.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: